-Graduate Students who are enrolled in 5 units or more each semester may be eligible to participate in CBU's health plan.
+Graduate Students who are actively attending classes may be eligible to participate in CBU's health plan.
 Participation in the Health Care Plan requires pre-payment and pre-enrollment.
 Participating students requiring medical attention within the Riverside area should report to the designated University Student Health Care Provider, Parkview Outpatient Medical Group (POMG), located at 9041 Magnolia Avenue.
 POMG hours are 8 a.m.-9 p.m., Monday-Friday, and 9 a.m.-6 p.m., Saturday and Sunday.
-Emergency Room service is available at all times.
 A valid student identification card and an insurance card must be presented in order to receive medical attention.